mattherman/baby-names-webapp/README.md

 - [X] Create and configure client-side application
 - [X] Create and configure server-side application
 - [X] Implement API endpoints with dummy data
-- [ ] Update IBabyNameRepository to be backed by a database
+- [ ] Update API to be backed by a database
 - [ ] Add Redux
 - [ ] Create skeleton application with planned interactions
 - [ ] Style application